- 21 May 2018

 Sports betting was also made possible through dozens of sportsbooks in other countries through online betting.
 Americans could place a sports bet from their phone or computer to sites like 5Dimes (Costa Rica) and Bovada (Latvia).

-It is believed that once sports betting has been made 100 percent legal, casinos and racetracks will be the first to introduce these kinds of bets because the infrastructure is already in place, they have designated spaces at their casinos to install the necessary equipment and the target demographic is already at the venue.
+It is believed that once sports betting has been made 100 per cent legal, casinos and racetracks will be the first to introduce these kinds of bets because the infrastructure is already in place, they have designated spaces at their casinos to install the necessary equipment and the target demographic is already at the venue.
 Later, sports betting will move more online because getting to a casino to place your bets is a hassle.
-The online programs will become more and more intuitive so everyone will be able to place a bet though your computer or smartphone in a matter of seconds.
+The online programs will become more and more intuitive so everyone will be able to place a bet through your computer or smartphone in a matter of seconds.
 Even live betting during the games will become easier.

 Another question that has been raised is 'Who will pay taxes?'.
 Will it be the betters, casinos or both?
 And as leagues might argue that there would be no sports betting without their players, games and championships they might run their own bets or want a cut of the revenue or an integrity fee.
 Integrity fees would tax the total bet amount whereas right now, casinos only pay taxes on bets they win.
 Several major US sports bodies, like the National Basketball Association, opposed the integrity fee.
-The National Collegiate Athletic Association said sports betting is a threat to the integrity of athletic competition.
+The National Collegiate Athletic Association said sports betting is a threat to the integrity of the athletic competition.

 Only time will tell if sports bets will be made legal across the US or only in certain states.
 What is clear, however, is that a lot of money can be made with sports bets.
 Curious about which British sites offer sports bets?
 Find out more and read reviews about these companies here.